zoeskan/MCB185/unit0_tools_of_the_trade/README.md

 sharing (but hands off my sandwich).

 Now let's go make a repo.
 Go to the GitHub website and click on the green "New" button to create a new repo.
-Name this "homework" because this is where you'll be submitting your homework.
-Make it **public**.
-Does this mean that students can see each others' homework?
-Yes.
-You're actually encouraged to work with other students in this class.
-Click the checkboxes to initialize with a README, add a .gitignore, and add a license.
-Scroll through the .gitignore options until you get to "Python".
-Choose whichever license you like.
-I generally use MIT.
+Name this "demo" or something like that.
+Click the checkboxes to initialize with a README.
 Click the "Create Repository" and you will be transported to your new mostly empty repo.
+That's all there is to creating a repository.
+You can add files to it later.

 ### Personal Access Token ###